simpledandy/nimabalo/RENDER-BOT-DEPLOYMENT.md

 ## Step 5: Test the Deployment

 1. **Check Bot Status**: Your bot should start automatically on Render
+   - The bot will bind to the PORT environment variable (Render sets this automatically)
+   - You can check the health endpoint: `https://your-bot-url.onrender.com/health`
 2. **Test Bot**: Send `/start` to your bot
 3. **Test Authentication**: Click the "Nimabaloga kirish" button